Salvatore Briguglio

-Salvatore "Sally Bugs" Briguglio (February 4, 1930 - March 21, 1978) was a former Italian-American mobster and hitman for the Genovese crime family, and business agent for Local 560 for the Teamsters.
+Salvatore "Sally Bugs" Briguglio (February 4, 1930 – March 21, 1978) was a former Italian-American mobster and hitman for the Genovese crime family, and business agent for Local 560 for the Teamsters.
 He is known for being one of the prime suspects in the disappearance of Jimmy Hoffa.
 Briguglio was also known for being a ruthless killer; he is reported to have killed over 50 people for the Genovese crime family, in some cases torturing his victims.

 Early life

 Briguglio was born on February 4, 1930, at 406 Palisade Avenue in Union City, New Jersey.
 Briguglio served with the U.S. Army during the Korean War.

 Time in the mafia

 Briguglio was a loanshark and hitman who served as a lieutenant to Anthony Provenzano.
 He allegedly killed over 50 people for the Genovese crime family.
-Briguglio allegedly tortured and murdered Anthony Castellitto on the orders of Provenzano, due to Castellitto getting more votes than him, Briguglio transported the body of Castellitto back to New Jersey and dismembered his body in a woodchipper.
+Briguglio allegedly tortured and murdered Anthony Castellitto on the orders of Provenzano, due to Castellitto having received more votes than him in a union election.
+Briguglio transported the body of Castellitto back to New Jersey and dismembered it in a woodchipper.
 In June 1976, Briguglio was indicted, along with Provenzano and another murder associate in the Castellitto murder.